AWL’S SCRIPT APPRAISAL SYSTEM IS CLOSED TO NON-MEMBERS.

 Work submitted to be read must be the writer’s own original work.

-Scripts to be read during a rehearsed reading should have a playing time of one hour and forty minutes, preferably allowing for an interval on the evening of performance.
+Scripts to be read during a rehearsed reading should have a playing time of up to one hour and forty minutes, preferably allowing for an interval on the evening of performance.

-The writer should provide three bound copies of the script for appraisal to our Programme Scheduler.
+The writer should provide two bound copies of the script for appraisal to our Programme Scheduler, or email a copy of the script to the Programme Scheduler as a Word document.
 To ensure a fair selection process the writer’s details should not appear on the script at this stage.

 Scripts should be clearly typed in the appropriate format.
 A cast list with character descriptions should be included.
 Scripts should be typed with a font size of 14pt.
 Bear in mind that any script of more than 70 pages of 14pt type is likely to be cut.